滔滔不绝

 - Similar Idioms:

-- 口若悬河 (kǒu ruò xuán hé): Being eloquent and articulate.
+- 口若悬河 (kǒu ruò xuán hé): Literally 'speaking like a waterfall'; used to describe someone who is extremely eloquent and persuasive.

 - Opposite Idioms: